anna-filou/anna-filou.github.io/_posts/2026-08-24-i-made-my-own-period-app.md

 ## Why I made it

 I’ve been using [Clue](https://helloclue.com/) for almost 10 years.
 When I first started, it was pretty good.
-What stood out at the timewas the neutral styling: red for blood, blue for ovulation, no flowers, stickers, or cutesy pink graphics.
+What stood out at the time was the neutral styling: red for blood, blue for ovulation, no flowers, stickers, or cutesy pink graphics.
 Every other period app looked too childish for my taste.

 ## The deterioration of Clue